SAP-archive/jam-collaboration-sample/OAuth2SAML/README.md

         1. Click "Generate Key Pair"
         2. Copy all content in the "Signing Key" text field
         3. Click "Save"
-  * SAP Jam instance (Your own or Hana Cloud Platform account):
+  * SAP Jam instance (Your own or SAP Cloud Platform account):
     1. **Warning:** Do not use this if SAP Jam already has integrations that SAP Jam as a "SAML Local Identity Provider".
 This will break existing integrations
     2. Select "Admin" > "Integrations" > "SAML Local Identity Provider"
     3. Click "Generate Key Pair"